 Kuhn's research focuses on seventeenth-century Anglophone literature and culture, broadly defined.
-He is working on a monograph, tentatively entitled Making Pagans: Theatrical Practice and Comparative Religion in Early Modern England, which examines the connections between the spectacular staging of "pagan" rituals, both Amerindian and ancient, in public theater plays and the developing study of comparative religion in seventeenth-century England.
+He is at work on a monograph, tentatively entitled Making Pagans: Theatrical Practice and Comparative Religion in Early Modern England, which examines the connections between the theatrical staging of "pagan" rituals, both Amerindian and ancient, and the developing study of comparative religion in seventeenth-century England.
 This is based on his dissertation, which won an Honorable Mention for the J. Leeds Barroll dissertation prize from the Shakespeare Association of America in 2017.
 A portion has recently appeared in Early Theatre (2017).

-In addition to this book, he is working on several smaller projects, including a cultural and material history of the hammock's first century in Europe and a piece on the ubiquitous trope of death by "broken heart" in seventeenth-century drama.
+In addition to these projects, Kuhn is working on two smaller items: a cultural and material history of the hammock's first centuries in Europe and a piece on the ubiquitous trope of death by "broken heart" in seventeenth-century drama.

 - PhD,Columbia University

 - BA, University of Kansas (summa cum laude)

 - 16th- and 17th-century English literature and history

 - Literature and history of early European expansion into the Atlantic